finbox-in/finbox-in.github.io/docs/device-connect/rest-api.md

 Once FinBox DeviceConnect SDK is initialized, data from the device is sent to the FinBox processing engine against an anonymous `CUSTOMER_ID` which will be the primary key from retrieving any information from the server.

 Clients need to call the **Insights API** with `CUSTOMER_ID` to get the predictors for a given customer.
-A sample workflow is shown in section [below](/device-connect/rest-api.html#sample-workflow).
+An overview of the API calling is shown in the [Workflow](/device-connect/rest-api.html#workflow) section.
 In case Insights API returns with status `"in_progress"` (meaning data is currently being processed), the client should poll the Insights API with a delay of at least **10 seconds**

 ### Workflow